7 tests × 8 camping tents

 Me standing under the shortest height in the vestibule of the Wawona 6.

-Me standing under the shortest height (65in) in the vestibule (I’m 5’3 for reference).
+Standing under the shortest height (65 in) in the vestibule (I’m 5’3 for reference).

 If a spacious vestibule for lounging is high on your list of priorities, there’s no better one than this.
 (Remember, I’ve tested more than 40 tents, so I can confirm this!)

-The vestibule can fit not just 2 huge camp chairs, but even has enough leftover space for a big table.
+2 huge camp chairs in, with leftover space for a big table.

 However, when it comes to the spaciousness of the inner tent, the Wawona has the smallest square footage of any 6-person tent, and also the second lowest score when it came to livable space.